-This gallery is in fact housed over three different buildings.
-Perhaps the most popular is the section of the gallery at the Umeleckoprumysloe, which houses a number of works from the field of applied arts.
-Included within this exhibition are Art Nouveau glass and 19th century furniture.
+This gallery is, in fact, housed over three different buildings.
+Perhaps the most popular is the section of the gallery at the Umeleckoprumysloe, which houses some works from the field of applied arts.
+Included within this exhibition are Art Nouveau glass and 19th-century furniture.

-Although the architecture of this museum is a fine portrayal of Gothic work, the reason that this building is famous is mainly due to the fact that it was here that Mendel worked on his theory of genetics.
-Visitors can now visit a museum dedicated to this remarkable man, which is housed in the west wing of the monastery.
+Although the architecture of this museum is a fine portrayal of Gothic work, this building is famous mainly because it was here that Mendel worked on his theory of genetics.
+Visitors can now visit a museum dedicated to this remarkable man housed in the monastery’s west wing.